syncfusion/blazor-docs/src/documenteditor/document-editor/table-of-contents.md

 ## Inserting table of contents

-Document editor exposes an API to insert table of contents at cursor position programmatically.
+[`Blazor Document Editor`](https://www.syncfusion.com/blazor-components/blazor-word-processor) exposes an API to insert table of contents at cursor position programmatically.
 You can specify the settings for table of contents explicitly.
 Otherwise, the default settings will be applied.

 `TableOfContentsSettings` contain the following properties:
 * **startLevel**: Specifies the start level for constructing table of contents.